TVS Apache RR 310

-Although the engine of the Apache RR 310 is from BMW Motorrad's BMW G310 R platform, the motorcycle was entirely designed by TVS in India.
+Although the engine of the Apache RR 310 is from BMW Motorrad's BMW G 310 R platform, the motorcycle was entirely designed by TVS in India.
 It is the company's first fully-faired production motorcycle.
+The TVS Apache RR310 is powered by 312.2cc BS6 engine which develops a power of 33.5 bhp and a torque of 27.3 Nm.
+With both front and rear disc brakes, the TVS Apache RR310 comes up with anti-locking braking system (ABS).